INSIGHT Educator Pro

 Essential Reasoning Skills of Educator Professionals

-- OVERALL Reasoning Skills: The OVERALL Reasoning Skills metric on the INSIGHT Professional represents the integration of thinking and reasoning skills needed to make operational decisions and to address concerns at the professional levels of an organization.
+- OVERALL: The OVERALL Reasoning Skills metric on the INSIGHT Professional represents the integration of thinking and reasoning skills needed to make operational decisions and to address concerns at the professional levels of an organization.
 This is a holistic score which represents the result of the test-taker’s sustained effort at coming to reasoned judgments using the full set of more specific reasoning skills described in the other five metrics.

 - Problem Analysis: A strongly skilled problem solver at the professional level can analyze problem situations and identifying the significance of their key elements.
 Problem analysis is the capacity to identify the critical elements in a problem solving or decision-making context.
 The analytical and interpretive skills used in problem analysis enable the professional to determine the issues that must be addressed and the parameters of the problem at hand.